 Q1.
 Are hiking pants good to use as general day to day pants?

-However, keep in mind, that some hiking pants tend to look a bit more technical than normal pants or jeans.,with air vent zips, extra pockets, etc. No problem with that, but may not be suitable for some occasions.
+However, keep in mind, that some hiking pants tend to look a bit more technical than normal pants or jeans.,with air vent zips, extra pockets, etc. There is no problem with that, but may not be suitable to wear for some occasions.

 Q2.
 I often have trouble with sizing when buying pants, how can I try and avoid this?

-It can be a pain when you get your nice and new hiking pants in you size, only to realize you have to return them as they run too small or big.
+It can be a pain when you get your nice and new hiking pants in your size, only to realize you have to return them as they run too small or big.